blockmatic-icebox/powerstack/README.md

 ```

-We can prevent this behaviour by splitting the context hooks, typically one for state and another one for the actions.
+We can prevent this behavior by splitting the context hooks, typically one for state and another one for the actions.

 ```jsx